areed829/ngrx-todo/README.md

-# To Do App implementing Pull Based Architecture
+# To Do App implementing Push Based Architecture

 This project is meant to show the different steps in adding ngrx into a project and convert from a pull based architecture to a push based

+Eash branch represents the next step.
+The next branch to go to is actions

 ## Development server